AndreTeixeira1998/overleafwiki/Manually-Extracting-Files-from-Database.md

 It's a lot easier to read the json files and to understand the structure as a human if they are pretty-printed.

 ### Install Recent Bsondump
-If your bsondump doesn't support --pretty
+If your bsondump doesn't support the "--pretty" option.

 #### Install Go Compiler
 If you don't have it yet.